Skip to content

 29,700 yen including tax

-3rd place in the ranking Yonezawa woven soft formal bag (hidden magnet specification) M Yonezawa woven soft formal bag (hidden magnet specification) M
+Ranking 3rd Yonezawa woven soft formal bag (with hidden magnet) M Yonezawa woven soft formal bag (with hidden magnet) M

-Yonezawa woven soft formal bag (hidden magnet specification) M
+Yonezawa woven soft formal bag (with hidden magnet) M

-The textured fabric used on the front is an original Yonezawa-ori fabric woven with formal thread.
-It has been treated to be water and oil repellent, so you can use it with confidence even in the rain.
-If it gets wet from rain, or if it gets dirty from foundation, please wipe it gently with a dry cloth.
+The textured fabric used on the front is an original Yonezawa weave woven with threads for formal wear.
+It is water and oil repellent, so you can use it safely even in the rain.
+If it gets wet in the rain or gets dirty from the fantation, gently wipe it off with a dry cloth.

 size